 Nowadays, having the entire site to yourself, it’s only a dream.
 You will see lots of buses, tours, masses of tourists eager to take a photo of the famous pyramid.
-But, despite its popularity, it should be on everyone’s list travelling to Yucatan, Mexico.
+But, despite its popularity, it should be on everyone’s list traveling to Yucatan, Mexico.

 Opening Hours: 8 am – 5 pm

-Entry fee: 480 pesos
+Entry fee: 539 pesos

 You can visit Chichen Itza eighter from Riviera Maya, eighter from the capital of Yucatan, Merida, eighter from Valladolid.

 The first thing you’ll get to is the famous El Castillo pyramid.
 Ideally situated on a vast green area, it looks so imposing and so beautiful.
 It’s prohibited to climb the pyramid nowadays, but that is excellent for taking the perfect photo.
 Each front has the exact same size.
-Each staircase at the four fronts has 91 steps, which equals 364 and with the terrace at the top makes a total of 365 steps.
+Each staircase at the four fronts has 91 steps, which equals 364, and the terrace at the top makes a total of 365 steps.
 Or the 365 number of days of one year.

 Nearly every Mayan site had a ball game court, and the story is usually the same: Two teams of seven players performed a popular Mayan ball game.
-Players used to rebound a small rubber ball through stone rings using only their hips, knees and elbows.
+Players used to rebound a small rubber ball through stone rings using only their hips, knees, and elbows.
 The game was played for official reasons or just for fun, but it was always a way to interact with the gods.
-Most of the times, the winning captain was sacrificed to the gods.
+Most of the time, the winning captain was sacrificed to the gods.

 There are three platforms in the Great Plaza, but this specifical one was used to display the heads of sacrificing victims.
 Hundreds of columns surround a massive temple structure engraved with reliefs.
 The skulls were the roots that would ensure the extended presence of human beings.